davber/clj-clos/README.md

 my-fun on a regular object
 ```

-To avoid having to supply both current dispatch value and formal parameter in the invocation
+To avoid having to supply the multi-function,  current dispatch value and formal parameter in the invocation
 `call-next-method`, one can use the `defmethod*` macro which yields a form very similar to CLOS:

 ```clojure